Download eBooks & Wiring Diagrams (FREE)

 8. Not Using Rigid Solar Panels

-This will probably get us hate mail, but we’re going to say it.
-We hate flexible solar panels and under virtually no van life situation would we ever consider using them.
+This will probably get us hate mail, but we will say it.
+We hate flexible solar panels, and we would never consider using them in most van life situations.
 Compared to rigid solar panels, flexible panels are:

 • More expensive per watt